ericktokuda/ericktokuda/README.md

 We tested different deraining methods and subsequently applied state-of-the-art object detection approaches.
 The results were counter-intuitive, despite deraining methods may improve the visual appearance of the images, it does not consistently improve the posterior object detection task.

-The source code is available at [Github](https://github.com/lsy17096535/Single-Image-Deraining).
+The source code is available [here](https://github.com/lsy17096535/Single-Image-Deraining).

 This work has been done in collaboration with my colleagues from Texas A\&M, the Chinese Academy of Sciences and from USP, S Li, IB Araujo, W Ren, Z Wang, R Hirata-Jr, R Cesar-Jr, J Zhang, X Guo, and X Cao.